plone/volto/docs/source/configuration/validation.md

   component: urlValidator,
 });
 ```
-The first dependency should be the name of the behavior, and second the name (`id`) of the field.
+The first dependency should be the name of the behavior, and the second the name (`id`) of the field.
-This type of validator only applies to content type validators.
+This type of validator only applies to content-type validators.

 ### Per block type and field name validator

-These validators are applied depending on the block type in combination of the name of the field in the block settings JSON schema.
+These validators are applied depending on the block type in combination with the name of the field in the block settings JSON schema.

 ```ts
 config.registerComponent({